-Recently, punctal occlusion has become less popular with the advent of so many new treatment options including thermal eyelid pulsation (iLux, MiboFlow, LipiFLow), Maskin probing, TrueTear lacrimal gland stimulation, serum eye drops, Xiidra, Azasite amongst others and new treatments are coming along in the pipeline every day.
+Recently, punctal occlusion has become less popular with the advent of so many new treatment options including thermal eyelid pulsation (iLux, MiboFlow, LipiFLow), Maskin probing, iTear tear stimulation (and the now defunct, TrueTear lacrimal gland stimulation), serum eye drops, Xiidra, Azasite amongst others and new treatments are coming along in the pipeline every day.

 Of course, the real question is the etiology of why tear volume is so low in these patients.
 I will cover etiology in a future blog.